GANSeg: Learning to Segment by Unsupervised Hierarchical Image Generation: Limitations and Future Work

 \section{Limitations and Future Work}

 Our GAN training requires a larger dataset ($>$5000 images), which does not apply to some existing benchmarks but is acceptable for domains with large unlabelled image collections.
 Figure~\ref{fig:limitation} shows representative failure cases that are typical also for related work.
+In some rare cases and only for the Taichi dataset, the generator fails to generate good shape.
+Nevertheless, the detection remains accurate as there is no such unusual shape in the real data.
 When a part is occluded in the image the associated mask will still cover a region nearby, such as the left arm moving to the back instead of being occluded.
 Sometimes, front/back for bird and left/right for humans are flipped.
-The comparison to \cite{siarohin2021motion} shows that this is common for 2D methods and demands for extensions to 3D and associated occlusion handling.
+The comparison to \cite{siarohin2021motion} shows that this is common for 2D methods and demands for extensions to 3D and occlusion handling.